rainydio/wallet23/README.md

 ## Contract data

 Request that is waiting for confirmation is stored as reference in contract data cell.
 But if there isn't one then null is stored instead.
-For performance reasons contract uses dictionary instructions to store such nullable reference.
+Contract uses dictionary instructions to store such nullable reference.
 Dictionary store and load instructions use additional bit within cell data.
 That bit is 0 when null is stored, and it is 1 when cell reference is stored instead.
 Text below describes formats using fift serialization primitives and not to be confused with dictionaries non-standard serialization primitive `nullref,` is used instead (equivalent to `dict,`).

 ```
 seqno 32 u,